Walk in Cooler Parts: How Coolers are Made

 GALVALUME® and ACRYLUME® are similar carbon steel base sheets coated with an aluminum and zinc alloy.
 They are typically offered in 26-gauge thickness with a matte finish and stucco embossed to add strength.

 GALVALUME® and ACRYLUME® are the standard protective finishes for walk in cooler walls and ceilings.

 Galvanized steel is a carbon flat-rolled steel product with a zinc coating that predates GALVALUME® and ACRYLUME®.
 It is typically offered in 26-gauge thickness with a silvermatic coating.

 Aluminum is commonly used for walk in cooler floor panels due to its ability to withstand loads of up to 500 lbs per square foot.

 Stainless steel, the strongest, least corrosive, and most expensive of the protective finishes, is mostly used in high traffic areas where strength and durability are paramount or in settings where sterility is a must.

-The right walk-in cooler door type and size depend on the size of the space allotted for the cooler and the desired location of the door.
+The right walk in cooler door type and size depend on the space available for your cooler and the desired location of your door.